passionatepeople/coding-challenges/2021/w39/README.md

 # Week 39 challenge

-Write a function `removeDupes` which takes in a string and removes duplicate consequent characters.
+Write a function `removeDupes` which takes in a string and removes duplicate consequent alphabetical characters.
 When checking for duplicates, case is ignored, however, the first instance of the character is left in string (whichever case it was)